Investment & Insurance

 Do you accept insurance?

-In Process Counseling has contracts with Quest and Highmark.
+In Process Counseling has contracts with Quest, Highmark, and Capital Blue Cross.
 Additionally, please note Blue Cross Blue Shield can typically be billed through our Highmark contract.
 (If you are not sure if your insurance can be billed through one of these, please contact your insurance company or email us at Billing@InProcessCounselingLLC.com).

 What insurances does each therapist take?